-The principles governing the design of streets shall conform to the requirements of these standards, to the standards that may be referenced herein, and to appropriate City Ordinances.

-General criteria with regard to street classification and other characteristics shall be as stated in other sections of these standards.

-Parking, parking lots, driveways, stormwater drainage, and erosion control requirements are specified in separate ordinances and are not included in these standards.
+- (A) The principles governing the design of streets shall conform to the requirements of these standards, to the standards that may be referenced herein, and to appropriate City Ordinances. - (B) General criteria with regard to street classification and other characteristics shall be as stated in other sections of this chapter. - (C) Parking, parking lots, driveways, stormwater drainage, and erosion control requirements are specified in separate ordinances and are not included in these standards.